marcoantonioni/daffy/daffydoc/docs/Tips-and-Tricks/Common-Commands.md

-      --installGOVC                          This will install the govc commandline tool(VMware) --installCloudCTL                      This will install the cloudctl for CP4D --installCP4DCloudCLI                  This will install the CP4D Cloud CLI utility --installCPDCTL                        This will install the Cloud Pak 4 Data (CPDCTL) utility"
+      --installGOVC                          This will install the govc commandline tool(VMware) --installCloudCTL                      This will install the cloudctl for CP4D --installCP4DCloudCLI                  This will install the CP4D Cloud CLI utility --installCPDCTL                        This will install the Cloud Pak 4 Data (CPDCTL) utility --installCP4BACase                     This will install the Cloud Pak 4 Business Automation (case) utility
       ```

 ## **Gather Logs**